Let me guess:

 People bring all sorts of expensive Jewelry, fancy clothes or other luxuries to Jewish weddings.

-Thing is, no amount of Jewelry will help if the couple doesn’t even have warm food on Shabbat… especially when most of these fancy schmancy gifts end up in the closet anyways.
+Thing is, no amount of Jewelry will help if the couple doesn’t even have warm food on Shabbat… especially when most of these fancy-schmancy gifts end up in the closet anyway.